W. A. Franke Global Law Program

 Core Courses Integrate Transnational Law

 At Stanford Law, we are shaping the future of legal education by ensuring that every student has the opportunity for global perspective.
-Over time, more courses in the SLS curriculum — from antitrust to corporations to contracts — will incorporate the transnational perspective.
+Over time, more courses in the SLS curriculum — from antitrust to corporations to contracts — will incorporate the transnational perspectives.
 We host short-term visiting lecturers who partner with faculty-in-residence to teach core courses.
 For example, Horst Eidenmüller, chair of private law, German, European and international company law at University of Munich and University of Oxford, has participated in Professor George Triantis’ contract design course and Professor Rob Daines’ corporations course.
 Mariana Pargendler, professor at FGV Law School in São Paulo, has taught a Latin American deals course and an overseas short course in Brazil.